turingschool/curriculum/source/topics/environment/environment.markdown

 Instead, setup RVM and handle everything through there (as we'll discuss in the next section).

+If you're going to be doing Rails work, then you should also install Node.js.
+You can get it from your distribution's package manager.
+If you're using Ubuntu, like above:

+`sudo apt-get install nodejs`

 ### Windows

 Getting started on the Windows platform is actually very easy.
 Engine Yard (<http://engineyard.com>) has put together the RailsInstaller (<http://railsinstaller.org/>), a single package installer with all the tools you need to get working.
 Make sure that, during the setup, you check the box to configure your environment variables.